TranPhucVinh/C/Kernel/README.md

 * Networking
 * Provision of a system call application programming interface (API)

+Kernel can be divided into 3 types: monolithic, microkernel, and hybrid.
+Linux use monolithic kernel.
+OS X (XNU) and Windows 7 use hybrid kernel.

+Android use Linux Kernel.
+Windows and Windows Phone use NT kernel.
+OS X and iOS use Darwin kernel.

 **KBuild** is the build system used by the Linux kernel.

 For bootloader and the Linux booting process, check [Linux bootloader document](Linux%20bootloader.md)